magento/devdocs/src/extensions/amazon-sales/release-notes/index.md

 Amazon Sales Channel 4.0.0 is compatible with Adobe Commerce versions 2.3.0, 2.3.1, 2.3.2, 2.3.3, and 2.3.4 of {{site.data.var.ce}}, {{site.data.var.ee}}, and {{site.data.var.ece}}.
 This version of Amazon Sales Channel includes many user-interface upgrades, along with minor bug fixes.

 {:.bs-callout .bs-callout-warning}
-Amazon Sales Channel 4.0.0 is not supported for Adobe Commerce 2.3.5.
-For support with Adobe Commerce 2.3.5, upgrade to Amazon Sales Channel 4.1.0.
+Amazon Sales Channel 4.0.0 is not supported for {{site.data.var.ee}} 2.3.5.
+For support with {{site.data.var.ee}} 2.3.5, upgrade to Amazon Sales Channel 4.1.0.

 -  {:.new}Introduced a new [Amazon Sales Channel](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/amazon-sales-channel-home.html) home page with improved "card view" for your store information.